Print

 Assemble & Bake the Lasagna Bolognese

 1. Assemble the lasagna.
-Use a deep lasagna dish (or 9×13 baking pan)
+Use a deep lasagna dish (or 9x13 baking pan)

-• Add 1/2 cup ragù and spread it evenly across the bottom of the dish and cover with lasagna noodles slightly overlapping each one so there are no gaps.
+• Spread 1/4 to 1/2 cup béchamel or ragù evenly across the bottom of the baking dish and cover with lasagna noodles slightly overlapping each other so there are no gaps.

 • Add ragù and spread it out evenly across the top of the noodles, then add béchamel sauce and spread it out evenly across the top of the ragù and sprinkle with grated Parmigiano cheese.

-• Add another layer of pasta noodles, add more ragù and more parm.
+• Add another layer of pasta, add more ragù and more Parmigiano cheese.

-• Add another layer of pasta noodles, then add ragù, béchamel, and parm.
+• Add another layer of pasta, then ragù, béchamel, and Parmigiano cheese.

 • Repeat layering the ingredients in this order until there is no more ragù left.
-Finish the top layer with the ragù and a generous handful of grated parm for a crispy top or for a soft and creamy top, finish the lasagna with béchamel and parm.
+Finish the top layer with the ragù, a little béchamel, and a generous handful of grated parm for a creamy-crispy top or for a soft and creamy top, finish the lasagna with béchamel and parm.
+For an ultra crispy top, layer with ragù and parmigiano cheese only.

 2. Bake the lasagna.
 Cover the lasagna tightly with aluminum foil and bake covered in a preheated oven at 350°F/176°C for 35 to 40 minutes or until bubbling and hot.
 Remove the aluminum foil, turn on the broiler, and cook the lasagna under the broiler for a few more minutes, or until nicely browned.
 Remove from the oven and allow to cool for 10 to 20 minutes before cutting into it, Enjoy!